BranMik/Algorithms/README.md

 When considering the code one should have in mind that standard picture/pixel representation is width * height which equals to columns * rows, and that is opposite to standard 2d array nomenclature ([row][column]).
 Furthermore to perform cache friendly iterations verEnergyMatrix have this order reversed.
+Thus could quickly get confused what is row and what a column in a specific matrix.

 **Also a thing to pay attention to is that Picture object is created with the picture having width always larger than height, so if original picture have height larger, it will be rotated and original height will in fact become